 - Genre Relaunch: They, Big Time Rush and The Wanted have brought boy bands back into the mainstream, full force — but since they became an *NSYNC-level phenomenon whereas the latter two groups were generally unsuccessful, they are usually given credit alone.

-- Irony: The band's Signature Song is "What Makes You Beautiful", which has the lines "don't need makeup to cover up, being the way that you are is enough" and One Direction just released a line of makeup.
+- The band's Signature Song is "What Makes You Beautiful", which has the lines "don't need makeup to cover up, being the way that you are is enough", yet One Direction once released a line of makeup.

 - The Movie: This Is Us was released August 2013.